MirrorNetworking/kcp2k/README.md

 Pull requests for bug fixes & tests welcome.

 # Unity
-kcp2k works perfectly in netcore. where-allocation only works with Unity's mono sockets.
+kcp2k works perfectly with Unity, see the Mirror repository's KcpTransport.
-In order to run the nonalloc tests, kcp2k remains a Unity project until Unity moves to netcore.

 # Allocations
 The client is allocation free.